St. Thomas · USVI · 18.34°N 64.93°W

 VICARIUS, short for VICAR's Integrated Undersea Survey platform, ties our repeated workflows together: AUV mission planning and post-mission processing, 3D photogrammetric reconstruction, AI model training and inference, segmentation and annotation review, classifier evaluation, and the data conventions that keep all of it traceable.

-Treating these workflows as shared infrastructure (rather than one-off scripts inside individual projects) means a method developed for one student's thesis can be reused by the next, a model trained on one dataset can be applied to another, and results can be reproduced from raw inputs months or years later.
+Shared infrastructure means a method developed for one student's thesis can be reused by the next, a model trained on one dataset can be applied to another, and results can be reproduced from raw inputs months or years later.

 Code & repositories